 "I was shocked to read the statement the Fifth Harmony account posted without my knowing" she said, "Just like the other girls about their plans, I also had planned to continue with my own solo endeavors, "also saying, "I did not wish to end things with Fifth Harmony this way.
 I wish nothing but the best for them."

 The singer opened up about life after the group, and what she had planned for the upcoming year in music.
 Cabello's pressure to succeed as a solo female artist after leaving a group were magnified by the fact that it isn't an ordinary feat, only done by pop music icon Beyonce.
 “The easiest route would be to shut my mouth, sing the songs, wear the clothes and keep going," she said.
 "We were at the peak of our career.
 It’s not the safe option.”

-MAR.
-1, 2017: Features in soundtrack for Fate Of The Furious.
+March 1, 2017: Features in soundtrack for Fate Of The Furious.

 Cabello jumped on "Hey Ma," a lavish, bouncy tune with J. Balvin & Pitbull which made it onto the explosive soundtrack for The Fate Of The Furious, the eighth installment in the Fast film franchise.

-MAR.
-11, 2017: Performs "Bad Things" with Machine Gun Kelly at Kids Choice Awards 2017.
+March 11, 2017: Performs "Bad Things" with Machine Gun Kelly at Kids Choice Awards 2017.

 Although she'd performed "I Know What You Did Last Summer" with Shawn Mendes while she was still in Fifth Harmony, this performance marked her first since she officially left the group.

-MAY 7, 2017: Performs "Hey Ma" with Pitbull and J Balvin for MTV Movie + Video Awards 2017.
+May 7, 2017: Performs "Hey Ma" with Pitbull and J Balvin for MTV Movie + Video Awards 2017.

-MAY 19, 2017: Releases her debut solo single, "Crying In The Club," and video.
+May 19, 2017: Releases her debut solo single, "Crying In The Club," and video.